 Whittet, D.C.B.—Ph.D.
 (St. Andrews University); astrophysics; observational astronomy; interstellar dust; origins of life.

 Zhang, X.-C.—Ph.D.
-(Brown University); ultrafast optics, photonic, optoelectronic and terahertz science and technology (Joint appointment with ECSE).
+(Brown University); ultrafast optics, nonlinear photonic, sensing and imaging, optoelectronic and terahertz science, technology, and applicaiton (Joint appointment with ECSE).

 Korniss, G.—Ph.D.
-(Virginia Polytechnic Institute and State University); statistical and computational physics, complex systems.
+(Virginia Polytechnic Institute and State University); statistical mechanics, dynamics in complex networks.

 Newberg, H.J.—Ph.D.
 (University of California, Berkeley); astrophysics.